 Upload data and build comparisons

-With the pre-work out of the way, it’s time to set up your project in Relative Insight.
+With the pre-work done, it’s time to set up your project in Relative Insight.

 Derive interesting insights